JOIN US

 Research in the heart of boston

-The Subjectivity Lab is currently looking to recruit a postdoc for 2024.
-Of course, we are always interested in hearing from talented and enthusiastic prospective lab members even when we are not actively seeking them (e.g., graduate students, undergraduates).
+The Subjectivity Lab is currently looking to recruit a postdoc to start right away in 2024 or as early as possible in 2025.
+We are also looking to recruit a graduate student for the 2025-2026 academic year.
+Of course, we are always interested in hearing from talented and enthusiastic prospective lab members even when we are not actively seeking them (e.g., undergraduates, visitors from any discipline).
 Feel free to send Jorge a note if you’re interested in joining our group!

 See below for more information.

-We are looking to recruit a postdoctoral researcher to join an international, multi-site, multi-year funded project on perception, imagination and consciousness.
+We are looking to recruit a postdoctoral researcher to join an international, multi-site, multi-year generously funded project on the neural basis of perception & mental imagery.
 The project is an adversarial collaboration to pit higher-order theories of consciousness against each other.
 The project will leverage psychophysics, neuroimaging (fMRI), modeling and machine learning to disentangle the neural correlates of consciousness and their shared codes across perception and imagination.
-Feel free to get in touch with Jorge if your research interests and experience line up with the lab’s needs.
-You can read more about the project.
+Feel free to get in touch with Jorge if your research interests and experience line up with the lab’s needs and formally apply by send your CV here.
+You can read more about the project here.

 Graduate Students

-At the moment it is not clear if we’ll be recruiting grad students for fall 2024.
-That said, we’re always interesting in hearing from enthusiastic prospective lab members.
+We will be recruiting a graduate student during the 2025-2026 cycle.
 If your interests strongly align with the lab’s, don’t hesitate sending Jorge an email to get in touch; please include your CV and a few lines saying what kind of research you’ve done in the past and how you see your current interests fitting into one or more of the lab’s lines of research.
+Even if it’s not exactly stuff we’ve done, there could be a reasonable way of doing new work together, so don’t hesitate writing us.

 Undergrad Research Assistants

 We have a special project where we aim to measure conscious awareness by doing pupillometry (the measure of small, but quite meaningful, changes in pupil size).
-We plan to use advanced eye tracking and virtual reality (VR) equipment that requires intermediate to advanced knowledge of Python.
-The VR component is simple, but some familiarity with C# and/or Unity could be useful.
-Experience doing eye tracking or using VR is not necessary, but it would of course be useful.
-Initially RA-ship can start on a voluntary basis and based on progress and compatibility it can turn into a full-time paid co-op opportunity.
-Students from all majors and backgrounds are encouraged to apply (e.g. psychology with coding skills, computer science, engineering, etc.).
+We plan to use advanced eye tracking and virtual reality (VR) equipment.
+Experience doing eye tracking or using VR is not necessary.
+Initially RA-ship can start on a voluntary basis and based on progress and compatibility it can turn into a full-time paid co-op opportunity or a part-time position.
+Initially RA-ship can start on a voluntary basis and based on progress and compatibility it can turn into a full-time paid co-op opportunity or a part-time position funded through work-study funding.
+Students from all majors and backgrounds are encouraged to apply (e.g., psychology, behavioral neuroscience, computer science, philosophy, engineering, etc.).

 Working in a lab as an undergraduate is a fantastic way to get research experience, which can be useful not only for preparing yourself for the next steps of a career in science, but also finding out whether you enjoy doing research in the first place.
 More importantly, research is interesting!